An agile approach to People Analytics projects

-- Data analysis
+- Data capture, analysis and data science

-- Creating draft reports and visualisations
+- Build draft reports and visualisations

-- Operationalising the data processing
+- Automate the data processing

-- Pre-delivery testing and validation
+- Testing and validation

-- Delivering the working reports and visualisations
+- Deliver the working reports and visualisations

-Deliver early and deliver often.
+Deliver early and deliver often

 - The Product Owner defines the relative priority of the outstanding backlog.